oxidecomputer/crucible/aws_benchmark/README.md

 apply -destroy command in cleanup() if you want to debug further, but make sure to clean up your AWS resources!

+Edit bench.sh to modify which program is run as part of the benchmark.

+To individually run steps:

+* ./bring_up_resources.sh will bring up AWS resources and run ansible to install everything that's required
+* ./run_benchmark.sh will run a warm up plus benchmarking step
+* ./cleanup.sh will deprovision all AWS resources